NoManNayeem/google-docs-mcp-server/CONTRIBUTING.md

 - [ ] Commit messages are clear
 - [ ] PR description is comprehensive

-Thank you for contributing to DocsForge MCP! 🚀
+Thank you for contributing to LLM2Docs! 🚀